-Remote cameras and corrals were deployed at 129 sites and were checked for pictures and hair collection 187 times during 2018 (Tables 6 and 7, Figure 5).
-Grizzly bears were detected by cameras at 28 sites.
-Genetic DNA results are not yet complete from collected hair at sites in 2018 and we will report 2018 genetic results in the 2019 report.
-Cameras detected females with cubs at 3 corral sites (Blue-Grass, State Land, and LeClerc BMUs).
-In addition, we set up cameras at some rub sites and opportunistically along roadways and trails presumed to be on grizzly bear travel routes.
-This extended effort documented presence of a female grizzly bear with young in Smith Cr.
-(Long-Smith BMU), a female with cubs in Grass Cr.
-(Blue-Grass BMU), and several other single individuals.
-Hair samples were collected from sign posts, bridges, and rub trees, as observed opportunistically by study personnel.
-Since 2013, interagency personnel have identified and installed 399 bear rub locations in the SE.
-During 2018, 373 of rub sites were checked a total of 1420 times.
+Remote cameras and corrals were deployed at 93 sites and were checked for pictures and hair collection 154 times during 2020 (Tables 6 and 7, Figure 5).
+Grizzly bears were detected by cameras at 21 sites.
+Genetic DNA results are not yet complete from collected hair at sites in 2020 and we will report 2020 genetic results in the 2021 report.
+Cameras detected females with cubs at 4 corral sites (Blue-Grass, Long-Smith, and Myrtle BMUs) and one female with yearlings at one site within Long-Smith BMU.
+In addition, crews set up cameras at some rub sites and opportunistically along roadways and trails presumed to be on grizzly bear travel routes.
+This extended effort documented presence of two additional female grizzly bears with young in upper reaches of Blue-Grass BMU (Malcom, Bog, Blue Joe, and Grass Creeks), one of which was an unduplicated female with a single cub.
+Several other single individuals were photographed at trail camera sites.
+Hair samples were collected from signposts, bridges, and rub trees, as observed opportunistically by study personnel.
+Since 2013, interagency personnel have identified and installed 514 bear rub locations in the SE.
+During 2020, 442 rub sites were checked a total of 1,800 times.

-In total from corral, rub, or opportune methods, 2738 samples were collected in the SE in 2018 (41% corral, 57% rub, 2% opportune).
-All hair samples were visually examined by study personnel to screen out hair that appeared to be black bear and the remaining 714 samples collected in 2018 were sent to Wildlife Genetics International for analysis.
-Lab analysis for 2018 samples has not yet been completed.
+In total from corral, rub, or opportune methods, 2,141 samples were collected in the SE in 2020 (27% corral, 68% rub, 4% opportune).
+All hair samples were visually examined by study personnel to screen out hair that appeared to be black bear and the remaining 791 samples collected were sent to Wildlife Genetics International for analysis.
+Lab analysis for 2020 samples has not yet been completed.

-In 2017, 76 rub sites (26% of checked) yielded grizzly bear hair.
-The rub effort alone identified 20 individual grizzly bears.
-Combined, corral and rub efforts genetically identified 39 individual grizzly bears in 2017.
-Six bears were identified from opportunistic hair collections (i.e., collections along trails, at trapsites, on cattle fencing or tree staubs).
-All but one research captured bear (1008) were also genotyped.
-Two photographed adult females were not detected genetically (S252F and S4208F).
-One radio-collared bear was monitored and photographed in 2017 in the SE but not detected genetically (922).
-Seven of the 13 cubs-of-the-year detected in the U.S. portion of the SE were photographed but not genetically detected.
-In total, all combined efforts identified a minimum 51 individual grizzly bears (25 male, 19 female, 7 unknown) alive and within the U.S. portion of the SE grizzly bear population at some point during 2017.
-Three of these bears were known dead at the end of 2017 (3 males).
-New genotypes from these individuals were added to the grizzly bear genetic database from the South Selkirk Mountains that contains 179 individuals, 1983-2017.
+In 2019, 114 rub sites (28% of checked) yielded grizzly bear hair.
+The rub effort alone identified 26 individual grizzly bears.
+Hair collection efforts via corral and rub sites genetically detected 35 individual grizzly bears within the U.S. in 2019.
+One additional bear was genetically detected from an opportunistic hair collection (i.e., collections along trails, at trapsites, on cattle fencing or tree staubs).
+Nine other bears were detected via opportunistic means, yet all nine were also detected with corral or rub methods.
+Six of the 8 bears collared or captured for research monitoring in 2019 were also detected via rub, corral, or opportune DNA collections.

+In total, all combined efforts (hair collection, photos, captures) identified a minimum 44 individual grizzly bears (21 female, 19 male, 4 unknown) alive and within the U.S. portion of the SE grizzly bear population at some point during 2019.
+Two of these bears were known dead at the end of 2019 (adult female #2003, human-caused; subadult male #865, management removal).
+We were able to assign sex-age class to all 44 individuals detected.
+Pre-census sexage class distribution consisted of 32% adult females, 27% adult males, 18% subadults, and 23% dependents in 2019.
+New genotypes from individuals detected in 2019 were added to the grizzly bear genetic database from the South Selkirk Mountains that now contains 192 individuals, 1983-2019.

 Table 6.
-Grizzly bear hair rubs and success in the Selkirk study area, 2014-2018.
+Grizzly bear hair rubs and success in the Selkirk study area, 2014-2020.